Interplay of magnetic and thermodynamic responses in the kagome-triangular system: Results and discussion

-In addition, we investigated the influence of the interaction strength $U$ on the specific heat structure.
+We further examine the influence of the interaction strength $U$ on the specific heat.
 Fig.~\ref{Fig5}(b) displays the low-temperature features of the specific heat at a fixed $t'/t = 0.3$ for different values of $U$.
-A discernible low-temperature feature is already present at $U = 2.0t$.
-As $U$ increases, this feature becomes suppressed, and it vanishes at $U = 3.5t$.
-This behavior indicates that $U$ tends to suppress the emergence of the low-temperature feature at small $t'/t$.
-This trend is consistent with the evolution of the next-nearest-neighbor correlations with $U$.
-As shown in Fig.~\ref{Fig2}(b), at a fixed $t'/t=0.3$, the next-nearest-neighbor antiferromagnetic correlations $c^{cc}(r = 2)\le0$ have already formed at $U = 2.0t$, while at $U = 3.5t$ the correlations remain near zero, failing to develop a well-defined negative value.
-The consistent response of both the specific heat and the spin correlations to different values of $U$ further supports the existence of an underlying connection between magnetic and thermodynamic response.
+A discernible low-temperature feature is already present at $U = 2.0t$, but becomes progressively suppressed with increasing $U$ and disappears at $U = 3.5t$.
+This trend is consistent with the evolution of the next-nearest-neighbor correlations shown in Fig.~\ref{Fig2}(b).
+At fixed $t'/t=0.3$, the antiferromagnetic correlations $c^{cc}(r = 2)$ are developed at $U = 2.0t$ but remain weak at $U = 3.5t$.
+The correlated evolution of the specific heat and spin correlations supports a close connection between magnetic correlations and the low-temperature thermodynamic response.